Land use: Urbanization

 Broadly, urbanization is the increasing number of people who live in urban areas.
-In the context of land change science, urbanization refers to both urban population growth and the physical growth of urban areas.
+Urbanization refers to both urban population growth and the physical growth of urban areas.
 According to the United Nations, the global urban population has increased rapidly since 1950, from 751 million to 4.2 billion in 2018, and current trends predict this number will continue to grow.
 Accompanying this population shift are significant changes in economic flow, culture and lifestyle, and spatial population distribution.
 Although urbanized areas cover just 3% of the Earth's surface, they nevertheless have a significant impact on land use and land cover change.

-Urbanization is important to land use and land cover change, and therefore land change science, for a variety of reasons.
+Urbanization is important to land use and land cover change for a variety of reasons.
 In particular, urbanization affects land change elsewhere through the shifting of urban-rural linkages, or the ecological footprint of the transfer of goods and services between urban and rural areas.
 Increases in urbanization lead to increases in consumption, which puts increased pressure on surrounding rural lands.
 The outward spread of urban areas can also take over adjacent land formerly used for crop cultivation.

-Urban heat islands

 Urbanization additionally affects land cover through the urban heat island effect.
 Heat islands occur when, due to high concentrations of structures, such as buildings and roads, that absorb and re-emit solar radiation, and low concentrations of vegetative cover, urban areas experience higher temperatures than surrounding areas.
-Heat islands can cause increased energy consumption, which results in higher rates of emission for greenhouse gases.
-The high temperatures associated with heat islands can also compromise human health, particularly in low-income areas.
-The effects of urban areas on climate indicate that urbanization may become a significant component of land change science.
+The high temperatures associated with heat islands can compromise human health, particularly in low-income areas.

-Obstacles

-Land change science as a discipline faces several challenges, many of the stemming from its interdisciplinary qualities or issues with developing inferences using aggregate data.
-For example, land change science is limited by constraints on data and lack of understanding of underlying issues of land change.
-Specifically, the spatial models frequently used to study land change may restricted by lack of access to public data on land change, faulty sensors, and high levels of variable uncertainty.
-Thus, models are often only able to make short-term projections, which severely limits the level of prediction they can provide.
-Additionally, it is difficult to synthesize and combine the case studies of social-environmental systems that are essential to the study of land change on a global scale.
-Thus, these setbacks pose fundamental challenges to the connection of communities and environment that land change science seeks to achieve.
+Decline of the Aral Sea

+The rapid decline of the Aral Sea is an example how local-scale land use and land change can have compounded impacts on regional climate systems, particularly when human activities heavily disrupt natural climatic cycles, how land change science can be used to map and study such changes.
+In 1960, the Aral Sea, located in Central Asia, was the world's fourth largest lake.
+However, a water diversion project, undertaken by the Soviet Union to irrigate arid plains in what is now Kazakhstan, Uzbekistan, and Turkmenistan, resulted in the Aral Sea losing 85% of its land cover and 90% of its volume.
+The loss of the Aral Sea has had a significant effect on human-environment interactions in the region, including the decimation of the sea's fishing industry and the salinization of agricultural lands by the wind-spread of dried sea salt beds.

+Additionally, scientists have been able to use technology such as NASA's Moderate Resolution Imaging Spectroradiometer (MODIS) to track changes to the Aral Sea and its surrounding climate over time.
+This use of modeling and satellite imagery to track human-caused land cover change is characteristic of the scope of land change science.